 - Encourage residents and business owners to reduce the amount of pollutants entering the air, soil, and water.

-- Evaluate the potential reuse of collected and treated runoff for innovative applications (irrigation, fire prevention, etc.).
+- Evaluate the potential reuse of collected and treated rain water at municipal facilities for innovative applications (irrigation, fire prevention, etc.).

 - Develop a long-range strategy to become a “zero waste” community.